industrialsynthfreak/imgserver/README.md

     server.py

  All should work now.
 Default log record will be stored in `server.log`.
+If you want you can run unit tests: `python2 tests.py` (they require the server to be running).

 ## Problems